j-berg-au/BOUNDLESS/content/Rules/Narrative Play/index.md

 The Storymaster then chooses whether to accept or refuse the proposal.
 They may also propose their own deal in return.
 ### NPCs
 During the Narrative portion of the game, the NPCs don't make any rolls.
 Instead, they act **through the consequences of players' actions**.
+### Group Checks
+If a group of players want to all work together to achieve a course of action, such as sneaking through an area together, they may do so in a group check.

+To perform a group check, nominate a leader.
+Then, everyone rolls an appropriate [[Character Creation/index#Attributes & Skills|Skill]] (which must be the same for each player), taking the **highest result amongst all players.**

+However, for each player that would have failed the check, the leader takes **1 Stress**.
 ### Summary
 Here's a **summary** for Skill Checks.
 - The player describes what their character would like to do.